-- When you are in need of direct support, we ensure you have timely access to health and social care services that meet your needs and are affordable for the County Council. - If you are referred to Adult Social Care, we ensure that we understand what you really need to support you in the short and longer term to live as independently as you can. - The support you have focuses on achievement of goals, digital or equipment needs, existing or new community and family connections. - We support you by commissioning housing and support that promotes and maintains your independence for as long as possible, by developing more modern settings and offering more short-term and goal-focused opportunities.

-• We ensure that adults at risk are safeguarded from harm in ways that meet their desired outcomes.
+- When you are in need of direct support, we ensure you have timely access to social care services that meet your needs and are affordable for the County Council. - If you are referred to Adult Social Care, we ensure that we understand what you really need to support you in the short and longer term to live as independently as you can. - The support you have focuses on achievement of goals, digital or equipment needs, existing or new community and family connections. - We support you by commissioning housing and support that promotes and maintains your independence for as long as possible, by developing more modern settings and offering more short-term and goal-focused opportunities. - We ensure that you are safeguarded from harm in ways that meet their desired outcomes.

-Our vision and aims for people across Devon as they get older provide the framework for the outcomes we want to achieve with people and the priority areas we will focus on.
+Our vision and aims for adults with disabilities and/or mental health needs across Devon provide the framework for the outcomes we want to achieve with people and the priority areas we will focus on.
 These are set out in the infographic below and are developed further throughout this strategy.

 The outcomes and priority areas of focus are informed by what people have told us and what we know about the current context in Devon.
+We will keep these under regular review.